Historical sources of the Crusades: pilgrimages and exploration: Pilgrimages before the Crusades

 Lietbertus.
 Lietbertus (1010–1076), a bishop of Cambrai who attempted a pilgrimage to Jerusalem in 1054, only reaching as far as Cyprus.
 This is described in Raoul of Saint-Sépulcre's Vita Lietberti (cf. Luc d'Achery, Spicilegium IX).
 According to Miracula Sancti Wolframni Senonensis, Lietbertus met pilgrims who had been turned away from Jerusalem.
 It is reported that the Muslims also ejected some 300 pilgrims from the city in 1056.

 Nasir Khusraw.
-Nasir Khusraw (1004–1088), also known as Nasir-i-Khusrau, a Persian writer.Ethé, Carl Hermann (1911).
-"Nāsir Khosrau".
-In Chisholm, Hugh (ed.).
-Encyclopædia Britannica.
-19 (11th ed.), Cambridge University Press. p.
-248.
+Nasir Khusraw (1004–1088), also known as Nasir-i-Khusrau, a Persian writer.